numba/numba/docs/source/developer/contributing.rst

 from the root of the Numba repository.
 Now ``flake8`` will be run each time you commit changes.
 You can skip this check with ``git commit --no-verify``.

+Numba has started the process of using `type hints <https://www.python.org/dev/peps/pep-0484/>`_ in its code base.
+This will be a gradual process of extending the number of files that use type hints, as well as going from voluntary to mandatory type hints for new features. `Mypy <http://mypy-lang.org/>`_ is used for automated static checking.

+At the moment, only certain files are checked by mypy.
+The list can be found in ``mypy.ini``.
+When making changes to those files, it is necessary to add the required type hints such that mypy tests will pass.
+Only in exceptional circumstances should ``type: ignore`` comments be used.

+If you are contributing a new feature, we encourage you to use type hints, even if the file is not currently in the checklist.
+If you want to contribute type hints to enable a new file to be in the checklist, please add the file to the ``files`` variable in ``mypy.ini``, and decide what level of compliance you are targetting.
+Level 3 is basic static checks, while levels 2 and 1 represent stricter checking.
+The levels are described in details in ``mypy.ini``.

 Stability
 '''''''''